What is Tax-Exempt Interest?

-In some cases, the amount of tax-exempt interest aearns can limit the taxpayer's qualification for certain other tax breaks.
+In some cases, the amount of tax-exempt interest a taxpayer earns can limit the taxpayer's qualification for certain other tax breaks.

-deposit with the Department of Veterans Affairs and some interest from certain savings bonds is tax-exempt as well.
-Interest income from Treasurys is subject to federal tax but is exempt from state and local .are the most common instruments for paying tax-exempt interest.
-However, interest on insurance dividends left on
+Municipal bonds are the most common instruments for paying tax-exempt interest.
+However, interest on insurance dividends left on deposit with the Department of Veterans Affairs and some interest from certain savings bonds is tax-exempt as well.
+Interest income from Treasuries is subject to federal tax but is exempt from state and local taxes.

-One of the largest advantages of investing in is that the interest is usually exempt from federal and is also exempt from most state and local if the investor lives in the state or municipality issuing the debt (capital gains on are taxable, however).
-Although investors subject to the alternative minimum tax may be required to pay on interest, tax-exempt interest means that many investors in high federal-tax brackets particularly benefit from investing in .
+One of the largest advantages of investing in municipal bonds is that the interest is usually exempt from federal taxes and is also exempt from most state and local taxes if the investor lives in the state or municipality issuing the debt (capital gains on municipal bonds are taxable, however).
+Although investors subject to the alternative minimum tax may be required to pay taxes on municipal-bond interest, tax-exempt interest means that many investors in high federal-tax brackets particularly benefit from investing in municipal bonds.

-The lower yields associated withthat pay tax-exempt interest also provide borrowers with borrowing rates that may be more attractive than what is available through other means.
+The lower yields associated with bonds that pay tax-exempt interest also provide borrowers with borrowing rates that may be more attractive than what is available through other means.
 This in turn encourages the local governments to undertake new projects.